 Dr. Valentina Minciacchi

-Valentina completed her master studies in Medical and Pharmaceutical Biotechnology at the University of Florence in Italy.
+Valentina completed her master studies in Medical and Pharmaceutical Biotechnology at the University of Florence (Italy).
 Her project was focused on the reciprocal metabolic reprogramming between tumor cells and fibroblasts.
-She did her PhD at the Magna Graecia University of Catanzaro/Cedars-Sinai Medical Center Los Angeles.
-During her PhD program she focused on prostate cancer.
-Valentina joined the Krause group as a postdoc in Jan 2017 and is currently investigating how the bone marrow microenvironment differentially affects the development of specific leukaemias.
+She did her PhD at the Magna Graecia University of Catanzaro (Italy) and Cedars-Sinai Medical Center Los Angeles (USA).
+During her PhD program she focused how the interactions with the tumor microenvironment affect prostate cancer progression.
+Valentina joined the Krause group as a postdoc in Jan 2017 and is currently investigating how the leukaemia cells educate the bone marrow microenvironment toward a more permissive environment for leukaemia progression.

-Raquel completed her Bachelor degree in Biotechnology and Master degree in Molecular Genetics from the University of Minho, Portugal.
-She conducted her Master’s thesis studying novel proteins involved with aneuploidy under the supervision of Dr. Floris Foijer at the European Research Institute for the Biology of Ageing, Groningen, Netherlands.
-She is joining the Krause lab as a Ph.D. student and her research project will focus on understanding the interactions between the bone marrow microenvironment and leukaemia.
+Raquel completed her Bachelor degree in Biotechnology and Master degree in Molecular Genetics from the University of Minho (Portugal).
+She conducted her Master’s thesis focused on Biology of Ageing and aneuploidy under the supervision of Dr. Floris Foijer at ERIBA (Netherlands).
+She is joining the Krause lab as a PhD student and her research project will focus on understanding the interactions between the bone marrow microenvironment components and leukaemia.

-Costanza received her bachelor degree in Biology from the University of Rome Tor Vergata, Italy.
-She completed her masters degree in Translational Oncology in England in 2016.
+Costanza received her bachelor degree in Biology from the University of Rome Tor Vergata (Italy).
+She completed her masters degree in Translational Oncology in England (United Kingdom) in 2016.
 There she investigated a new combinational therapy in oesophageal adenocarcinoma cell lines.
 She joined the Krause Lab as a PhD student in February 2017, working on the role of bone marrow microenvironment in leukaemia.